 Energy Rating Analysis

-There is a significant difference in the energy efficiency between LG 264L and Samsung 330L.
-The Samsung 330L beats LG 264L with a 3-star BEE rating compared to the 2-star rating of the LG.
+The LG 264L and Samsung 330L have a significant difference in terms of energy efficiency.
+The Samsung 330L beats LG 264L with a better 3-star BEE rating compared to the 2-star rating of LG.

-When we finished the analysis of energy consumption, Samsung 330L could have lower annual consumption of 241 kWh/year, compared to 270 kWh/year of LG 264L.
-This is more interesting given the fact that Samsung has a higher capacity.
+When we finished the analysis of energy consumption, Samsung 330L could attain less annual consumption of 241 kWh/year, compared to LG 264L which has a consumption of 270 kWh/year.
+This is an interesting difference given that Samsung has a bigger capacity.

-Moreover, the Samsung 330L has an AI Energy Mode that automatically regulates the compressor speed to save even more up to 10%.
-This is an AI-powered energy feature that is not available in the LG 264L.
+Moreover, Samsung 330L has an AI Energy Mode that automatically regulates the compressor speed to save even more money up to 10%.
+This AI-based energy feature is not provided in the LG 264L.

-Samsung had certain strengths in our energy efficiency comparison.
-With that said, the LG 264L Smart Inverter Compressor is also a good source of energy saving at a reasonable price.
+Samsung had certain clear benefits in our energy efficiency comparison.
+Nonetheless, the Smart Inverter Compressor of LG 264L offers decent energy savings at its cost.

-The comparison of the storage that follows is aimed at demonstrating the performance of the LG 264L and Samsung 330L in relation to interior organisation and capacity.
+The next comparison of storage is aimed at demonstrating the performance of the LG 264L and Samsung 330L in the context of the organisation of the interior and capacity.

 LG 264L Interior Features